TV miniseries review: The Living and the Dead (2016), directed by Alice Troughton and Samuel Donovan

 tl;dr: Spirits, scenery porn, haunting folk music, period drama, wibbly-wobbly timey-wimey stuff, I LOVE IT!

 It’s the 1890s and after the death of his mother, psychologist Nathan Appleby (Colin Morgan) with wife Charlotte (Charlotte Spencer) return to Shepzoy in Somerset to take over the newly inherited family estate.
-Neither of them has run a farm before, but they’re willing to give it a go, especially since it employs most of the local villagers.
+Neither of them have run a farm before, but they’re willing to give it a go, especially since it employs most of the local villagers.
 Nathan’s profession, which he thought he left behind in London, is soon called back into action when Harriet Denning (Tallulah Rose Haddon), daughter of the local vicar (Nicholas Woodeson), has strange fits.
 It’s almost as if she’s … possessed.
 This possible connection with the supernatural draws Nathan’s interest, for a variety of reasons.
 Is there a way the living and the dead can communicate with each other?

 Also starring Malcolm Storry as Gideon Langtree, Kerrie Hayes as housemaid and hedgewitch Gwen Pearce, Elizabeth Berrington as Maud Hare, Chloe Pirrie as Lara, Joel Gillman as Jack Langtree, and Marianne Oldham as Mary Denning.